 Our pupil participation numbers exceed the national average and opportunities to develop musical skill beyond the classroom are part of this.
 With 28 ensembles to choose from, all pupils can enjoy performing music together.
 Joining an ensemble provides new experiences and friends as well as the chance to discover new instruments.

 We consistently achieve GCSE and A Level results well above national average and numerous pupils take their academic music further with optional performance exams, from entry level to Diploma.
-Our most successful pupils go on to study music at leading institutions, including Oxford and Cambridge, and transform their passion into a career.
+Our most successful pupils go on to study music at Conservatoire level, at leading institutions, including Oxford and Cambridge, and transform their passion into a career.

 Music is a key part of life at Trent College and Music Scholarships are awarded on entry in Years 7, 8, 9, 10 and 12.
 Pupils applying for a music scholarship will be asked to play their instrument and will be given sight-reading and aural tests.
 A good performing standard is expected on the main instrument – this equates to at least Grade 4 for pupils joining Year 7, at least Grade 6 for pupils joining Year 9 and at least Grade 8 for pupils joining Year 12.